Hatsunespica/xdsl-smt/artifact.md

                -hbw 16,2000,1500 32,2000,1500 64,2000,1500
 ```

-This synthesizes an abstract addition with no signed wrap in the UnsignedConstantRange domain
+This command takes about 3 minutes to run on an Apple M1 MacBook Pro.
-(The runtime of this command was also 3 minutes on an Apple M1 Macbook Pro).
+This command synthesizes an abstract addition with no signed wrap in the UnsignedConstantRange domain
 We expect this exact output on `stdout`:

 ```